clade-ventures/codeigniter-v3-skeleton/readme.md

 This project have 2 web, the main and component documentation:
 - To run the main web, we need to run the server in local (XAMPP)
 - To run the component documentation, we can write this command to terminal `yarn run storybook`

+## Project Structure

+## Common Issues
+We can read this, if we found some issue (update this when we found some issue)
+1. Error when installing storybook dependecy. \n Make sure we use NPM 6.x.x LTS